 Can Guinea Pigs Swim?

-And the fact is that the guinea pigs are natural swimmers but only for their survival.
+Wild guinea pigs are natural swimmers but only when they fight for their survival.

 They do not live over water nor have any contact with the water because they usually live in shallow places, where they spent most of their life, so for them, water is something unusual.

-Even though they can swim, they only do so for their survival.
+Even though guinea pigs can swim, they only do so for their survival.

 They are too small to be put directly in the water for swimming, instead, a convenient trick has to be followed to make them swim.

 These small creatures are brilliant, and they quickly respond to their environment, which is a good point for the pet owners who want to train them for swimming.